What we do

 instant message logs and word processing documents to determine if

 they appear to be genuine or fabricated.
-We examine computer data
+We can search for computer data

-files thought to be deleted, but we often recover the apparent
+files thought to be deleted and can often recover apparently

 We analyze accounting databases to locate suspicious